adrian-ska/geolocation-api/README.md

 BASE_URL=http://api.ipstack.com
 ```

-Alternatively, if a `.env.example` file is provided, you can copy it:
+Alternatively, if a `env.example` file is provided, you can copy it:

 ```sh
 mv .env.example .env  # On Linux/macOS